FKT Guidelines

 Supported

-Groups / Teams
+Groups and Teams

-Groups of people can employ any of the three styles as long as they all travel and finish together; a team may share gear and still be Unsupported.
-However, if one member drops out that means they paced the other members, so the finishers will automatically be Supported.
+Groups of people can employ any of the three styles as long as they all travel and finish together; a team may share gear and still be unsupported.
+However, if one member drops out that means they paced the other members, so the finishers will automatically be supported.
+Speaking and traveling with strangers you encounter by chance does not count as support.
+Running with a dog is not considered support.

-Motorized / Equipment
+Motorized travel and Equipment

 Route Variations